twmeehan/matter-tests/README.md

 ![logo](media/logo.png)

-_Matter_ is an open-source C++ implemenation of the Material Point Method (MPM) with elasto-viscoplastic rheologies, specifically designed to model the mechanics and flow of granular matter.
+_Matter_ is an open-source C++ implementation of the Material Point Method (MPM) with elasto-viscoplastic rheologies, specifically designed to model the mechanics and flow of granular matter.
 However, its usage extends to simulate a variety of different _matter_ undergoing small and large deformations.

 Developed across different sides of the Swiss Alps, this software is designed to be lightweight, easy to install and use, with few dependencies, without compromising speed and performance.
-Parallelized on shared memory with OpenMP, millions of material points/particles can be simulated on (powerful) desktop workstations. _Matter_ is optimised for dense (not sparse) topologies.
+Parallelized on shared memory with OpenMP, millions of material points/particles can be simulated on (powerful) desktop workstations.

 ## Features